 Faulty Pressure Release Valve (PRV)

-Sealed systems have a release valve which is triggered when the pressure in the system becomes too high.
+Sealed systems have a release valve that is triggered when the pressure in the system becomes too high.

 The emergency release of hot water via this valve prevents damage to the system.